Academic Catalog

-Dual Degree Program: Master of Arts in Holistic Health Studies/Master of Social Work
+Master of Arts in Holistic Health Studies & Master of Social Work Dual Degree Program

 Graduate Outcome and Competences

 Expected outcomes and competencies for the MAHS/MSW dual degree program are consistent with the outcomes and competencies required for all students who complete the MAHS and the MSW programs separately.
-Research sequences are offered through both programs, however students are encouraged to take the MAHS research sequence in order to fully encompass both avenues of their studies into one, holistic, cumulative research project.
+Students will complete the MAHS research sequence in order to fully encompass both avenues of their studies into one holistic, cumulative research project.
+Students earn both a Master of Arts in Holistic Health Studies and Master of Social Work degree by the end of the program.

 The dual degree program requires that students meet the disciplinary requirement for both the MAHS and MSW programs.